Readless

 • Use a 7-day test: verify value with your own workflow before upgrading.

-Next steps: review Feedly vs Inoreader Free Plan Limits, compare product positioning in Feedly alternatives, and see the digest workflow path at How it works and Pricing.
+Next steps: review Feedly vs Inoreader Free Plan Limits, compare product positioning at Feedly alternatives, and explore the digest workflow at How it works and Pricing.

 What is Feedly's free plan limit in 2026?